 Elections in the City of KalamazooThe Election Division of the City Clerk's Office is responsible for voter registration of city residents and the administration of all elections.
 Elections in Kalamazoo are run with honesty and integrity and are in compliance with all federal, state, and local laws, ensuring that everyone in Kalamazoo can exercise their right to vote.

-A calendar of dates and deadlines is available for each election by clicking the link.
-You can ballot information by jurisdiction and view a personalized sample ballot at the Michigan Voter Information Center
+Upcoming ElectionsIn 2021, elections will be held in May and November.
+You can find ballot information by jurisdiction and view a personalized sample ballot at the Michigan Voter Information Center

 Polls are open from 7 a.m. through 8 p.m.

 Register to VoteTo register to vote you must be a U.S. citizen, at least 18 years of age by election day, and a resident of Michigan and the city or township where you are applying to register to vote.
 You can register to vote online at www.michigan.gov/vote

 You can register in person at the following locations:

 Kalamazoo County Clerk Kalamazoo City Clerk Secretary of State Branch 201 W Kalamazoo Ave.
 241 W. South St. Rm 104 3298 Stadium Drive (269) 383-8840 (269) 337-8793 (888) 767-6424 Map Map Map